Skip to main content

 1. Go to the Deploy section and edit your Fin workflow.

-2. Click the Let Fin answer step and look for the "Follow up with inactive customers" section.
+2. Click the Let Fin handle step and look for the "Follow up with inactive customers" section.

 Did this answer your question?